luispedro/jug/docs/source/invalidate.rst

 Invalidation is dependency aware
 --------------------------------

-When you do invalidate a task, all results that depend on the invalid results will also be invalidated.
+When you invalidate a task, all results that depend on the invalid results will also be invalidated.
 This is what makes the invalidate subcommand so powerful.

 Example
 -------

-Consider the MP example we useed elsewhere in this guide:
+Consider the MP example we used elsewhere in this guide:

 Its dependency graph looks like this::